SavinaRoja/PyUserInput/README.md

 For PyMouseEvent classes, the variables "capture" and "capture_move" may be passed during instantiation.
 If `capture=True` is passed, the intended result is that all mouse button input will go to your program and nowhere else.
-The same is try for `capture_move=True` except it deals with mouse pointer motion instead of the buttons.
+The same is true for `capture_move=True` except it deals with mouse pointer motion instead of the buttons.
 Both may be set simultaneously, and serve to prevent events from propagating further.
 If you notice any bugs with this behavior, please bring it to our attention.